napari/napari/docs/tutorials/fundamentals/quick_start.md

 ## About napari

 napari is a fast, interactive, multi-dimensional image viewer, with [a vibrant plugin ecosystem](https://www.napari-hub.org/) that expands its capability to tackle various domain-specific visualization and analysis needs.
-It is built on Qt (for the GUI), vispy (for performant GPU-based rendering), and the scientific Python stack (numpy, scipy, and scikit-image).
+It is built on Qt (for the GUI), [vispy](https://vispy.org/) (for performant GPU-based rendering), and the scientific Python stack (numpy, scipy, and scikit-image).

 napari is an open source project on [GitHub](https://github.com/napari/napari) to facilitate transparency, reuse, and extensibility.

-At its core, it provides critical viewer features out-of-the-box, such as support for [large multi-dimensional data](https://napari.org/tutorials/applications/dask.html); [“layers”](https://napari.org/tutorials/start_index.html) to simultaneously visualize images, models, and analysis results; and easy manual, interactive annotation in 3D.
+At its core, it provides critical viewer features out-of-the-box, such as support for [large multi-dimensional data](tutorials/applications/dask); [“layers”](tutorials/start_index) to simultaneously visualize images, models, and analysis results; and easy manual, interactive annotation in 3D.

-This tutorial uses napari 0.4.13. <br>
+This tutorial uses napari 0.4.14. <br>

 +++